DOTisDED/snapshot/README.md

 TO VERIFY THE LIVE SNAPSHOT FOLLOW THIS EXACT GUIDE (after installing the dependencies):

+0. You can do 1 - 4 below by running:

+`bash snapshot.sh` then jump to step 5...

+(or you can just do it manually by doing 1-5 below)

 1. snapshot DOT on polkadot:

 `node ./utils/snapshotAndAddTotals.cjs`;